Ponce Marathon: 2021 (50th edition)

+2022 (51st edition)

+The event was scheduled for 11 December 2022.

 2023 (52nd edition)

 The event was scheduled for 17 December 2023.
 Due to a technical organizational error, runners ran a longer distance than the 42.195 kilometers required, and the Organizing Committee made changes so the error would not occur again; those changes were implemented the following year for the 53rd edition of the marathon.